-If you terminate employment following a leave of absence qualifying under the Family and Medical Leave Act (FMLA) the qualifying event that will trigger continuation coverage will be deemed to occur on the earlier of (a) the date that you indicate you will not be returning to work following the leave; (b) the date that you do not return to work after the leave; or (c) the last day of the FMLA leave period.
+If you terminate employment following a leave of absence qualifying under FMLA the qualifying event that will trigger continuation coverage will be deemed to occur on the earlier of (a) the date that you indicate you will not be returning to work following the leave; (b) the date that you do not return to work after the leave; or (c) the last day of the FMLA leave period.

-If you are the spouse (same- or opposite-sex)/civil union partner/domestic partner of an employee and are covered by the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan (or your claims can be reimbursed through your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's HCSA or LPSA) and you lose coverage under a Citi-sponsored group health plan for any of the following four reasons on the day before the qualifying event, you are a qualified beneficiary and have the right to elect continuation coverage for yourself:
+If you are the spouse/partner of an employee and are covered by the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan (or your claims can be reimbursed through your spouse's/partner's HCSA or LPSA) and you lose coverage under a Citi-sponsored group health plan for any of the following four reasons on the day before the qualifying event, you are a qualified beneficiary and have the right to elect continuation coverage for yourself:

-- 1. The death of your spouse (same- or opposite-sex)/civil union partner/domestic partner; - 2.
-The termination of your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's employment (for reasons other than your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's gross misconduct) or a reduction in your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's hours of employment; - 3.
-Divorce or legal separation from your spouse (same- or opposite-sex) or the termination of your civil union partnership/domestic partnership; or - 4.
-Your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's entitlement to Medicare.
+- 1. The death of your spouse/partner; - 2.
+The termination of your spouse's/partner's employment (for reasons other than your spouse's/partner's gross misconduct) or a reduction in your spouse's/partner's hours of employment; - 3.
+Divorce or legal separation from your spouse or the termination of your civil union partnership/domestic partnership; or - 4.
+Your spouse's/partner's entitlement to Medicare.